How to Screen Record in Windows 7 (2025)

 Step 4.
 The recording will be kept and embedded on the slide you open when you click the Stop to end it.
 Right-click the preview image and choose Store Media to save the recording as a separate file.
 Next, name your recording and select an output location.
 Finally, click the Save option to store your recording successfully.

-Despite not having built-in screen recorders, Windows 7 PC is designed with a hidden screen recorder called Problem Steps Recorder that allows you to record your computer actions.
+Despite not having built-in screen recorders, Windows 7 PC is designed with a hidden screen recorder called Problem Steps Recorder that allows you to record screenshots of your computer actions.
 The recording is, however, saved as an HTML file.
 Therefore, Problem Steps Recorder is NOT a screen recorder that can record video of a computer screen.
+Still, it comes in handy when you need to record a computer issue or show how to use a program or game on a computer.

 Step 1.
 Click on Start > Accessories > Problem Steps Recorder.